brucou/2048s/README.md

   - Oh but we will them require the application to expose a render function that we can use as is.
 Well if the only effect is rendering, then maybe we don't need an effect module.
 I'll see while doing.
 - Cons:
   - well as mentioned before, we are testing implementation details now.
 So if we change the name or the type of an event in the implementation, then our tests will fail.
 With a good IDE, this should be manageable however --- if only the implementation detail but not the requirement themselves.
   - we don't actually need to store state in the application memory, all the state we need could be kept in the DOM.
 So in some ways, we are wasting memory.
 We don't think that is a big issue.
-But that has to be assessed as part of the acceptance testing (cf. non-functional requirements).
+How memory usage affects usability has to be assessed as part of the acceptance testing (cf. non-functional requirements).
   - We still have to test that actual user events are indeed sending the expected events with the expected parameters to the behavior module!
 We'll do that manually and think about something better later.

 Half-way through the implementation another update :-)

 ADR:
 - user actions trigger changes in the application state and effect execution.
 We could impose a functional design revolving around a function that takes a user event and return only **data** instead of actually running effects, and updating the application state.
 - That design however means that we now then have to test also that a given application state matches the corresponding UI state.
-To do that, we don't need lenses on the application state, and lenses on the UI state.
+To do that, we need lenses on the application state, and lenses on the UI state.
 E.g., we need a function that takes the whole application state and returns just the board state, and another function that takes the browser's UI and returns the displayed board state.
 As mentioned, those lenses protect us from low-level implementation details.
 - it is a coin toss but I think that for this specific application it is better to directly query the UI state and skip checking the application state update
 - Pros:
   - it is faster (less tests).
   - tests are depending on UI specifications (e.g., selector name for the create game button etc.) but not on application state design or specification.
 Which is the best situation for us.
   - we are running tests in a real browser and the application is simple enough that it is not costly to restart the application.
-The decoupling between application state and UI state does brings good benefits when testing application is fast, and testing UI state is slow.
+The decoupling between application state and UI state does bring good benefits when testing the application is fast, and testing UI state is slow.
 For instance, if you follow a test strategy that requires spawning a new browser instance for every test...
   - In short we have not too much cost, and good benefits
 - Cons:
   - Application may grow, specifications may increase in volume, and it may make sense at some point to have a separate person/tool testing the relationship between application state and UI state.
 The productivity of that person is higher in a design that isolate and reify that relationship.